Open Online Theatre Programme

 - How to use social media to engage audiences

-- Business advice to help artists create a sustainable career.
+- Business advice to gain a sustainable career

-- Monetisation models – exploring how to monetise their R&D and performance via viewership and audience co-creation.
+- Monetisation models – exploring how to monetise R&D and performance via viewership and audience co-creation.

 - Up to 10 hours of one-to-one mentorship, taken flexibly.

-- Hosting of your performance on your own channel on the Open Online Theatre platform.
+- Host monetised workshops and cocreation sessions on the Open Online Theatre platform.